meteran/gnext/documentation/docs/user-guide/endpoint-groups.md

-## Endpoint groups
+# Endpoint groups

 As in the standard GinGonic and many frameworks, we support Endpoint Groups.

-We use them not only for structuring, we can also add gnext middleware or gnext error handler to them.
+We use them not only for structuring, we can also add gNext middleware or gNext error handler to them.

 Let's have a look at a simple example to create a group: